 - Monitor you or a loved one following admission to a rehab, sub-acute facility or nursing home

 - Organize your medical records to better facilitate intelligent medical decisions and reduce the risk of medical errors

 - Analyze your medical bills to determine if there are ways to reduce your financial obligation and negotiate with companies

 You and your family make the medical decisions for you and your loved one.
 Our role is to provide you with the facts to enable an informed decision.

-Patient challenges have included mental health, cancer, heart disease, Parkinson's disease, other neurological disorders and aging.
+Patient challenges include mental health, cancer, heart disease, Parkinson's disease, other neurological disorders, spinal challenges and aging.

-Locations include: New York City; Westchester, New York; Bernardsville, Summit and Livingston, New Jersey; Mystic and New Haven, Connecticut; Washington D.C.; San Francisco, California; Ann Arbor, Michigan; Nashville, Tennessee; Atlanta, Georgia; Albuquerque, New Mexico; Denver, Colorado, Portland, Oregon and multiple cities in Florida.
+We serve the entire U.S. and can assist individuals outside of the U.S. coming into the country for medical services.
+Client locations have included: New York City and surrounding areas; multiple towns in New Jersey; Mystic and New Haven, Connecticut; Washington D.C.; San Francisco and Los Angeles, California; Ann Arbor, Michigan; Nashville, Tennessee; Atlanta, Georgia; Albuquerque, New Mexico; Denver, Colorado; Portland, Oregon and multiple cities in Florida.

 - Accompanied patients to appointments with primary care doctors, neurologists, urologists, oncologists, concierge physicians, cardiologists and nutritionists and advocated for the patients during the appointments

 - Met clients at the emergency room, managed their care and stayed with patients until they were transferred to a room